jameelsocorro/react-npm-boilerplate/README.md

 ## Test your component

-Create a playground project so you could test your component.
+Create a playground project so you could test your component. **(This should be in different directory from your component)**

-**Note**: if you have already have a create-react-app installed globally, you may skip the 'npm i -g create-react-app'.

 ```bash
 $ npm i -g create-react-app
 $ npm create-react-app react-component-playgrounds
 $ cd react-component-playgrounds
 ```
+**Note**: if you have already have a create-react-app installed globally, you may skip the `npm i -g create-react-app`.

 Now let's link the playground app to our package library.